Ice Fishing Equipment Tips

 Ice fishing rods are specially designed for fishing straight down through a hole in the ice.

-The ultralite ice fishing combo is good for catching perch and crappie.
+An ultralite ice fishing combo is good for catching perch and crappie.

-The medium action combo is best for walleyes, whitefish and rainbow trout.
+A medium action combo is best for walleyes, whitefish and rainbow trout.